+2.4.1 Conflict of Designation.
+If there is a conflict between the Balancing Authority and the Transmission Operator regarding who will be billed and pay for the RC Services, the CAISO will give precedence to the Balancing Authority.

 2.5 Identification of Transmission Operators and Transmission Owners.
-Each RC Customer that is a Balancing Authority will provide the CAISO with a list of the Transmission Operators and corresponding Transmission Owners it is representing for RC Services in Schedule 1.
+Each RC Customer that is a Balancing Authority will provide the CAISO with a list of the Transmission Operators and corresponding Transmission Owners it is representing for RC Services in Schedule 1, if any.
 Each RC Customer that is a Transmission Operator will provide the CAISO with a list of the Transmission Owners it is representing for RC Services in Schedule 1 and will identify the Balancing Authority Area in which it and any Transmission Owners are located.
 Any changes to Schedule 1 will not constitute an amendment to this Agreement.

+2.6 Non-Jurisdictional Entities.
+For an RC Customer that is an exempt entity as described in section 201(f) of the Federal Power Act, 16 U.S.C.
+824(f), the CAISO acknowledges that this Agreement does not extend FERC’s jurisdiction over the RC Customer.

 ARTICLE III

 TERM AND TERMINATION